 I need to thank Fran Costigan for this recipe which I edited slightly to suit both my bank balance and my store cupboard.
 Her sublime book, Vegan Chocolate, might be ten years old now, but the recipes are still sound and don’t rely on the tedious vegan ingredients like egg replacers.

-I've written at length about how trickiest part of vegan baking is the egg replacers, do you use yogurt, applesauce or a flax egg?
+I’ve written at length about how trickiest part of vegan baking is the egg replacers, do you use yogurt, applesauce or a flax egg?
 And how much?
-There are lots of like-for-like guides online but they don't always explain why and when you need to use specific types of egg replacer.
-I've written a (hopefully) foolproof post that guides you on what to use as an egg replacer, in various situations, along with a selection of vegan recipes that utilise these replacers successfully.
+There are lots of like-for-like guides online but they don’t always explain why and when you need to use specific types of egg replacer.
+I’ve written a (hopefully) useful guide that helps you choose your replacement egg in various baking scenarios, along with a selection of vegan recipes that utilise these replacers successfully.

-This particular cake recipe doesn't really use an egg replacer in the conventional sense, although it does utilise my favourite method, with is souring milk with apple cider vinegar (or lemon juice), to give a buttermilk-style ingredient.
+This particular cake recipe doesn’t really use an egg replacer in the conventional sense, although it does utilise my favourite method, with is souring milk with vinegar (or lemon juice), to give a buttermilk-style ingredient.
+In this instance, I’ve used balsamic vinegar, as it heightens the rich, dark flavour of the cook, but feel free to use any vinegar you have.

 This vegan buttermilk gives vegan cakes a tender crumb and texture that is normally given by the process of beating eggs with sugar.
 An egg free chocolate cake doesn’t have to be stodgy and dense.
 This is moist vegan chocolate cake that is easily adaptable.

 I have frosted mine with a peanut butter buttercream which is incredibly easy to make, but feel free to use your favourite vegan chocolate frosting, my vegan cream cheese frosting, vegan whipped cream or leave it plain.

 Note: this cake doesn’t rise a lot so if you want to make a layer cake double the mixture and use two 9″ round cake pans.
 It would make a stunning layer cake for special occasions or a vegan birthday cake!